 A woman wants to be noticed and taken seriously when she speaks, enters a room, calls her husband, and doesn’t want him looking at his phone while he’s supposed to be talking to her.

 Every marriage is different.
 The key is to understand what makes your husband feel honored.
 Challenge yourself to out honor him.
 Make the first move.
+Here are 10 compliments for your husband that could help set the mood.

 Out Do each other.